University Hospitals Dorset NHS Foundation Trust expands digital patient flow pathway

 Intouch with Health is pleased to announce a new three-year digital patient flow contract with University Hospitals Dorset NHS Foundation Trust.
 This contract expands the use of the Intouch Platform to Royal Bournemouth Hospital and Christchurch Hospital, transforming the outpatient departments to help deliver an improved hospital experience for patients while alleviating pressure on its admin and clinical teams.

-Intouch with Health began working with the trust back in 2019 at Poole Hospital, and more recently, supporting the opening of the remote Outpatient Assessment Clinic @Dorset Health Village in Beales Department Store in Poole, which opened in December 2021.
+Intouch with Health began working with the trust back in 2019 at Poole Hospital, and more recently, supporting the opening of the remote Outpatient Assessment Clinic - the Dorset Health Village in Beales Department Store in Poole, which opened in December 2021.

 “Our staff will also benefit from being able to plan a patient’s appointment in advance, creating pre-planned workstreams, via Activity Manager.”